Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Conclusions

-This paper proposes a fully-automated multi-objective electronic design automation flow (MOEDA) extension to enhance the current industry-standard synthesis and physical implementation flow.
-The MOEDA flow is fully compatible with commercial design tools and specifically optimises drive strength of gates during technology mapping in such a way that the subsequent physical implementation stage can achieve designs with better PPA.
-The proposed method has been successfully applied to the optimisation of ISCAS-85 benchmark suite using the TSMC 65nm low power standard cell library.
+This paper proposes a fully-automated multi-objective electronic design automation flow (MOEDA) extension to enhance the current industry-standard synthesis and physical implementation flow, primarily suited for IP/block level designs.
+The MOEDA flow is fully compatible with commercial design tools and specifically optimises drive strength of gates during technology mapping in such a way that the subsequent physical implementation stage can achieve designs with better PPA metrics.
+The proposed method has been successfully applied to the optimisation of designs from ISCAS-85 and EPFL benchmark suite using the TSMC 65nm low power standard cell library.

-Experimental results show that the proposed MOEDA flow has operated design optimisation gaining significant improvements on PPA over the standard design tool's solutions.
+Experimental results show that the proposed MOEDA flow has operated design optimisation gaining significant improvements on PPA over the standard tool's solutions.
 It can be concluded that optimising technology mapping to refine drive strength selection of cells is beneficial to improving PPA of circuits.
 This has not only been shown for a single solution, but across the entire design space with various circuit topologies.

 From a designer's point of view, the multi-objective optimisation approach has the added benefit of producing a set of best trade-off solutions which are as uniformly as possible distributed.
 This provides designers with choice and allows to select designs with the most appropriate objective trade-off for different applications.